Weight Loss Surgery at Community Hospital Monterey Peninsula

 Weight Loss Surgery Informational Seminar — for everyone.

-This lecture is given by Dr. Mark Vierra.
+This lecture is given by Dr. Steven Chang and/or Dr. Mark Vierra.
 All patients wishing to be considered for weight loss surgery should attend this meeting prior to making an appointment to be considered for surgery.
 Topics include the biological basis for obesity, a review of strategies for weight loss, surgical options, outcomes and complications.
 Family members are encouraged to attend.
 This class is also a good refresher for post op patients!

 Basic Support Group — for everyone.